chromium/chromium/docs/ios/build_instructions.md

 request such a mobile provisioning profile from Apple.

-You can inspect the file passed via the `-e` flag to the `codesign.py` script to check which capabilites are required for the mobile provisioning profile (e.g. `src/build/config/ios/entitlements.plist` for the above build error, remember that the paths are relative to the build directory, not to the source directory).
+You can inspect the file passed via the `-e` flag to the `codesign.py` script to check which capabilities are required for the mobile provisioning profile (e.g. `src/build/config/ios/entitlements.plist` for the above build error, remember that the paths are relative to the build directory, not to the source directory).